SSD vs HDD Price Comparison

 SATA SSDs offer a balance of speed and affordability.
 These are the best value SATA SSDs ranked by price per TB.

-acer SA100 2.5 Inch SATA III SSD 240GB, Up to 560 MB/s, Internal Solid State Drive for Laptop and Desktop PC Upgrade - BL.9BWWA.102
+Acer SA100 2.5 Inch SATA III SSD 240GB, Up to 560 MB/s, Internal Solid State Drive for Laptop and Desktop PC Upgrade - BL.9BWWA.102

 acer SA100 2.5 Inch SATA III SSD 480GB, Up to 560 MB/s, Internal Solid State Drive for Laptop and Desktop PC Upgrade - BL.9BWWA.103